 Some Useful Tools

-One of the more widely used modeling tools these days is CA ERwin from Computer Associates.
+One of the more widely used modeling tools these days is ERwin.
 ERwin supports a standard Information Engineering notation that is more or less the de facto standard for modern data modeling.